Unlock The Secrets of Deep Sleep: The Complete Guide

 Medical interventions for sleep disorders range from pharmacological treatments to behavioural therapies, providing a multitude of options for individuals struggling with disrupted nocturnal rest.

-The selection of an appropriate treatment depends on the nature and severity of the disorder, alongside patient preference and potential side effects.
+The selection of an appropriate treatment depends on the disorder’s nature and severity, patient preference, and potential side effects.

 Sleep apnoea, a common condition characterised by repeated pauses in breathing during sleep, often requires medical intervention due to its serious health implications.